Updated: 3/6/23 | March 6th, 2023

 After over 15 years of traveling the world, I’ve lost count of how many free flights and upgrades I’ve had.
-Thanks to travel hacking, I’ve been able to enjoy free flights, free hotel stays, upgrades, lounge access, and more — all without any extra spending.
+By collecting points and miles, I’ve been able to enjoy free flights, free hotel stays, upgrades, lounge access, and more — all without any extra spending.

 One of the main tools that has helped me accomplish this is having a points-earning airline credit card.

-While the perks of airline cards aren’t often as impressive as high-end travel cards (like the card_name, for example), you always want to have the card of a few airlines so you have free bags, extra points per dollar spent, lounge access, and more.
+While the perks of airline cards aren’t often as impressive as high-end travel cards, you always want to have the card of a few airlines so you have free bags, extra points per dollar spent, lounge access, and more.

 Airline credit cards are pretty straightforward: they are co-branded cards meant to incentivize users to stay loyal to one airline.
 By giving you extra points when you spend with airlines as well as bonuses when you hit certain spending milestones, airlines want you to use their card as often as possible.